Velcro Fly

 "Velcro Fly" is the fourth single off ZZ Top's 1985 album Afterburner.
-The song peaked at #15 on the Billboard Mainstream Rock chart, and #35 on the Billboard Hot 100 in 1986, the band's last ever top 40 hit.
+The song peaked at number 15 on the Billboard Mainstream Rock chart, and number 35 on the Billboard Hot 100 in 1986.

+Release

-A 12" version is featured on the box set Chrome, Smoke & BBQ.
+For the single release the song was remixed in two versions: by Bill Ham and by Jellybean.
+Singles included both 7-inch and 12-inch edit versions of those remixes with addition of Jellybean dub mix.
+A 12-inch Jellybean version of the song is featured on the box set Chrome, Smoke & BBQ.

 Music video

 The music video for "Velcro Fly" directed by Daniel Kleinman features female dancers choreographed by pop singer Paula Abdul.

 The video was released on the DVD Greatest Hits: The Video Collection, along with other videos from the band's albums Eliminator and Recycler.

 Reception

 Robert Christgau called the song a "highlight" on Afterburner.
-Cash Box called it a "seductive rocker that finds the 'Lil 01' Band From Texas' in its usual tongue-in-cheek mode."
+Cash Box called it a "seductive rocker that finds the 'Lil Ol' Band From Texas' in its usual tongue-in-cheek mode."
 Billboard called it a "techno-boogie stomper buried in fuzz and percussion."

-In popular culture

-The song appears in Stephen King's novel, The Dark Tower III: The Waste Lands, where in the series's post-apocalyptic alternate reality of Mid-World, the song's looped percussion intro, played via a large PA system in the decaying city of Lud, is referred to as "the God Drums".
-The city's barbaric inhabitants believe it to be sacred, and sacrifice themselves to the drumbeat.
-In the book, Eddie Dean asserts that the song was never released as a single in his world.
-In the audiobook an actual sample of Velcro Fly is used to accompany the narration.